rlane/oort3/api/README.md

 ticks. `enum Ship` works too and can be helpful when this state differs between ship classes.

-The statement `use crate::prelude::*` imports all the APIs so that you can use them simply as e.g. `position()`.
+The statement `use oort_api::prelude::*` imports all the APIs so that you can use them simply as e.g. `position()`.
 See the [prelude] module documentation for the details on everything this imports.
 The important APIs are covered below.